 Health Sciences Visual Identity

 The University of New Mexico has been steadily rolling out the logo since it was officially approved in summer of 2017.
-By January 2018, UNM Health Sciences leadership had approved a new Health Sciences block logo and UNM Hospitals and clinical units logos.
+By January 2018, UNM Health Sciences leadership had approved a new Health Sciences block logo.
+At the time, Health Sciences clinical, academic and research logos were also approved, which did not use the block logo but followed the standard University visual identity.
 The approved design consists of the UNM monogram logo and individual department names.
+In 2022, UNM Health Sciences moved to a standard UNM Health Sciences logo, rather than the former block logo.

 A clear, concise visual image is the basis of our academic and health-related communication and marketing efforts.
 UNM’s refreshed visual identity is an interlocking logotype that evolved from a long-standing Lobo favorite.

-The UNM Health Sciences, UNM Hospital and clinics, UNM Sandoval Regional Medical Center and UNM Medical Group will be moving forward with the new logo.
+The UNM Health Sciences and UNM Health, including hospital and clinics, adhere to the University's logo standards.
 It is essential for health literacy, patient education and health-related research and academic communications to follow the University’s visual identity to further strengthen our University family.

 The primary UNM monogram logo is a standalone mark that represents the entire institution.
-Secondary to the monogram is a UNM Health Sciences block logo that can be used on social media, websites, print collateral and posters to represent the Health Sciences enterprise.
+Secondary to the monogram is a UNM Health Sciences logo that can be used on social media, websites, print collateral and posters to represent the Health Sciences enterprise.
+The standard UNM Health Sciences logo helps unify the institutional visual identity and furthers our mission of one university.

 Each primary academic, research and clinical unit within the Health Sciences also has a logo.
 Examples of Health Sciences unit logos are shown below.